 Work teams aren’t monoliths: They’re comprised of individuals, each with their own way of doing things and their own personalities.
 A critical team leadership skill is developing an awareness of the role that personality plays in doing an exemplary job.

 Ted’s support services team is made up of people who all do well at completing their assigned tasks.
 They don’t always seem to be motivated to do more, though.
-And their reactions during team meetings often leaves Ted perplexed.
+And their reactions during team meetings often leave Ted perplexed.

-For example, Derek, his most experienced team member, seems disinterested when Ted would explains the intricacies of the monthly company initiatives.
+For example, Derek, his most experienced team member, seems disinterested when Ted explains the intricacies of the monthly company initiatives.
 Ted has to go into detail because Louise and Danny will always ask for more information and have questions about how to achieve the goals being set for them.
 The only person who doesn’t worry him is Janet, who generally agrees with everyone else’s comments and never has questions for him.

 Ted is misreading these team members.
 Each of them represents one of four classic work personalities: